FStriewski/ApplicationTracker-Backend/README.md

-# Ecommerce App
+#  Application Tracker
- A simple app that allows you to display, add, change and remove products.
+ A simple app that allows you to display, add, change and remove companies.
+I use this app to manage open positions and interesting companies because I like databases more then Excel sheets. ;)

 ## 1. Functionality:

 ### Frontend:
 * User authentication: Sign up, log in, log out
-* Product management: Display, add, modify and delete products from the database [(CRUD)]
+* Company management: Display, add, modify and delete companies from the database [(CRUD)]

 ### Backend / Routes: